qrsouther/blueprint-app/README.md

 **Internal Notes Rendering & Filtering:**

-Internal Notes are rendered in ADF format with two components:
+Internal Notes are injected into page storage with two components:
 - **Inline markers:** Text nodes with superscript Unicode numbers (¹, ², ³, etc.) displayed at paragraph positions where notes exist
 - **Notes panel:** ADF `expand` node with `title: '🔒 Internal Notes'` that contains the full note content
 - **Position constraints:** One note per paragraph position (button disabled if position already has a note)

+Because Internal Notes are injected into the page, they are visible in Page History and appear in the native Confluence content.

 **External Content Filtering:**

-Internal Notes will ultimately be filtered out and hidden from client view via the coming Salesforce-to-Confluence custom integration.
+Internal Notes are filtered out and hidden from client view via the Salesforce-to-Confluence integration.
 The filtering logic for the Salesforce representation of the Blueprint document:

 *Filter Rules:*
 1. Remove all ADF `expand` nodes (type: 'expand') - this hides the entire Internal Notes panel
 2. Remove text nodes with `textColor: '#6554C0'` - this removes the inline footnote markers (¹, ², ³)

-**Architecture Note:** The actual filtering logic will be implemented in a separate Confluence-Salesforce integration app.
-The filtering rules are documented in `/Users/quinnsouther/Documents/Code projects/confluence-salesforce-integration/ARCHITECTURAL_OPTIONS.md`.
+**Architecture Note:** The actual filtering logic is implemented in a separate Confluence-Salesforce integration app.

 ### Centralized Logging System